bjss-data-academy/python-essentials/01-variables.md

 - no explicit data type specified
 - no keyword like `const` or `var`.

 Python uses just the name, an assignment operator = and the value to assign.
+Simples.

 ## Naming rules